-Bio-Path has entered into the License Agreements with M. D. Anderson relating to its technology.
-A summary of certain material terms of each of the License Agreements is detailed in our Annual Report on Form 10-K as of and for the fiscal year ended December 31, 2009.
+Bio-Path has recently entered into two Patent and Technology License Agreements (the "Licenses") with MD Anderson relating to its technology.
+A summary of certain material terms of each of the Licenses is detailed in our Annual Report on Form 10-K as of and for the fiscal year ended December 31, 2010.